Vascular Surgery Associates, LLC

 Of all the arterial blockages that can develop in your body, the most problematic is coronary artery disease because it’s the leading cause of death in the United States.
 The board-certified physicians at Vascular Surgery Associates, LLC, specialize in preventing and treating arterial blockages, helping patients prevent serious complications such as a heart attack, stroke, and gangrene.
-If you need experienced and compassionate vascular care, book an appointment online today or call one of the offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, and Lutherville, Maryland.
+If you need experienced and compassionate vascular care, book an appointment online today or call one of the offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, Lutherville, Maryland and Newark, DE

 Arterial blockages occur when cholesterol, calcium, and other fats accumulate in the artery wall, creating deposits called plaque.
 Without treatment, plaque gets progressively larger and hardens, blocking the blood flowing through the affected artery.

 This condition, called atherosclerosis, can affect any artery in your body.
 It goes by different names, depending on where the plaque occurs.
 The most common include:

 Peripheral artery disease most often affects your legs, while renal artery stenosis occurs when atherosclerosis develops in the arteries carrying blood to your kidneys.

 Arterial blockages don’t cause symptoms until the plaque is large enough to significantly block your circulation.